Here’s where you can buy an RTX 3090, along with the 8K TV you’ll need to go with it

 Where to buy an RTX 3090 in the US:

-Several retailers haven’t confirmed their official RTX 3090 pricing yet, but so far it looks like the cheapest RTX 3090 cards available to buy in the UK are at Currys PC World, where you’ll find a selection of cards for £1400, including Gigabyte’s Eagle OC, Asus’ TUF Gaming card and MSI’s Ventus 3X OC.
+Several retailers still haven’t confirmed official pricing for all of their RTX 3090 inventory yet, but so far it looks like the cheapest RTX 3090 cards in the UK are at Currys PC World, where you’ll find a selection of cards for £1400, including Gigabyte’s Eagle OC, Asus’ TUF Gaming card and MSI’s Ventus 3X OC.

 As for the US, the cheapest cards seem to be at Newegg, with the Gigabyte Eagle OC, Zotac Trinity and the Asus TUF Gaming card all available for $1499 at time of writing, which is the same price as Nvidia’s Founders Edition.

-Note: Update: many retailers are now out of stock of the RTX 3090, so here’s an update on UK and US availability.